darasus/ai-blog/content/30-healthy-snacks-for-on-the-go.md

   healthy diet, but that's not the entire story.
 The Japanese diet has traditionally included a high consumption of fish and a wide range of vegetables.
+intro: "You’ve probably heard it before: When you’re busy, you need healthy snacks to keep you going.
+The problem is that it’s not always easy to find healthy snacks that are also fast and convenient.
+In our hectic, on-the-go world, most of us don’t have time to sit down for a healthy meal three times a day.
+Instead, we’re often forced to make snap decisions about what we can eat quickly and conveniently.
+Unfortunately, those decisions too often lead to less than healthy snack options like potato chips or sweets.
+However, there are plenty of great ways to get your recommended daily intake of fruits and veggies even when you’re on the go.
+These 30 healthy snacks for on-the-go are perfect for keeping in your purse, desk drawer, locker, or anywhere else you might find yourself hungry and without access to a full meal."
 ---

 ## Greek yogurt with berries and granola